TR-1000/Data-Rithms-and-Alogostructures/java/infosys_study_guide.md

 The way we achieve this is have:

 - a private constructor
-- a private static field that will hold the instance of the class&#39;s object
+- a private static field that will hold the instance of the class object
 - a public method that will instantiate the object if none exists and return it, or, if one already exists, return the previously instantiated object.